-Volunteers on this project will work with two churches in Peru's second largest city, Arequipa.
-In each neighborhood, the group will help with the construction needs of the church as well as join the church in what they're already doing to reach out in their community.
+Volunteers on this project will work with a church located just north of Peru's capital city, Lima.
+In each neighborhood, the group will help with the construction needs of the church as well as join the members in what they're already doing for outreach in their communities.

-Los Portales Seventh-day Adventist Church
+Los Milagros Seventh-day Adventist Church